awsdocs/amazon-redshift-management-guide/doc_source/configuring-db-encryption-console.md

 # Configuring database encryption using the console<a name="configuring-db-encryption-console"></a>

 You can use the Amazon Redshift console to configure Amazon Redshift to use an HSM and to rotate encryption keys\.
-For information about how to create clusters using AWS KMS encryption keys, see [Creating a cluster](managing-clusters-console.md#create-cluster) and [Managing clusters using the Amazon Redshift CLI and API](manage-clusters-api-cli.md)\.
+For information about how to create clusters using AWS KMS encryption keys, see [Creating a cluster](managing-clusters-console.md#create-cluster) and [Managing clusters using the AWS CLI and Amazon Redshift API](manage-clusters-api-cli.md)\.

 **Note**
 A new console is available for Amazon Redshift\.
 Choose either the **New console** or the **Original console** instructions based on the console that you are using\.
 The **New console** instructions are open by default\.